HBU Title IX Policy

 Houston Baptist University (HBU) is committed to providing a positive learning and working environment free from discrimination.
 In support of this commitment, HBU prohibits discrimination and harassment on the basis of age, race, color, religion, sex, national origin, ethnic origin, disability, genetic information, covered veteran status, and any other basis protected by law.
 Discrimination and harassment are incompatible with HBU’s mission to provide a learning experience that instills in students a passion for academic, spiritual, and professional excellence as a result of our central confession, “Jesus Christ is Lord”, and can threaten the educational experience, careers and well-being of members of the HBU community, including staff, faculty, students, and visitors.

-The Vice President for Financial Operations is the Title IX Coordinator, as well as the Equal Opportunity/Affirmative Action Officer, and is the person designated by the University to coordinate its efforts to comply with and to carry out its responsibilities under Title IX of the Education Amendments of 1972 (Title IX), The Age Discrimination Act of 1975, and other equal opportunity and affirmative regulations and laws, and is responsible for overseeing and in administering this policy.
+The Chief Financial Officer and Chief Operations Officer is the HBU Title IX Coordinator, as well as the Equal Opportunity/Affirmative Action Officer, and is the person designated by the University to coordinate its efforts to comply with and to carry out its responsibilities under Title IX of the Education Amendments of 1972 (Title IX), The Age Discrimination Act of 1975, and other equal opportunity and affirmative regulations and laws, and is responsible for overseeing and in administering this policy.
 Inquiries about HBU’s policies and compliance with Title IX, The Age Discrimination Act of 1975, or the aspects of HBU’s equal opportunity or affirmative action programs should be directed to:

 Sandra N. Mooney